-“Of course, I have more,” Nancy replied and plopped down in an arm chair.
+“Of course, I have more,” Nancy replied, plopping down into an armchair.

-“She buys them in bulk and has our priest bless them,” Jenn said with a little eye roll.
+“She buys them in bulk and has our priest bless them,” Jenn commented with a little eye roll.

 “It’s our best protection,” her mom said pointedly, then, “Now, what were you girls gossiping about?”

-“Liz is collecting ghost stories,” Jenn says, with what I notice is a little gleam in her eye.
+“Liz is collecting ghost stories,” Jenn said a little gleam in her eye.

 “She was interested in our experience.
-She’s a writer,” Jenn replies, munching on a cracker.
+She’s a writer,” Jenn replied, munching on a cracker.

-Nancy said.
-“You really shouldn’t go looking for the darkness, dear.
-It’s best to leave it be, nothing good ever comes from talking about it.”
+Nancy said, “You really shouldn’t go looking for the darkness, dear.
+It’s best to just leave those things be, nothing good ever comes from talking about them.”

-“Not talking about it is what lead to the problem,” Jenn says with forced cheer.
+“Not talking about it is what lead to the problem,” Jenn said with forced cheer.

-Nancy opens her mouth to reply and the light flickers above us.
-No, it doesn’t just flicker, it’s like the light grows brighter for a moment and then dims down and comes back to normal.
+Nancy opened her mouth to reply when the light flickered above us.
+That’s not quite right, it didn’t flicker, the light actually grew brighter for a moment and then dimmed down before returning to normal.

-All three of us stare at the light fixture for a moment.
+All three of us stared at the oversized lantern for a moment.

-I want to get the hell out of there.
+I wanted to get the hell out of there.
 [At this point on my digital recorder, there is electrical interference.
-A fuzzy white noise comes through as we are all silent].
+A fuzzy white noise comes through as we were all silent].

-Nancy is the first to speak.
-“It’s getting awfully late for a school night, where are the kids?”
+Nancy was the first to speak, “It’s getting awfully late for a school night, where are the kids?”

-Jenn takes a moment to answer her mother, “Mike brought them to The Local for dinner, I’m sure they stopped for ice cream afterwards.”
+Jenn took a moment to answer her mother, “Mike brought them to The Local for dinner, I’m sure they stopped for ice cream afterwards.”

-We all stand up and head to the door, Jenn tells me how nice it was to meet me and chat and I thank her for sharing her story and say we should grab dinner with Lyssa soon.
-Nancy trails behind us, her arms crossed over her chest.
+We all stood up and headed to the front door, I thanked Jenn for the food and drinks and she suggested that we grab dinner with Lyssa soon.
+Nancy trailed behind us, her arms crossed over her chest.

-Jenn disengages the alarm and unlocks the deadbolts and I cross the threshold.
+Jenn disengaged the alarm and unlocked the deadbolts and I quickly crossed the threshold.

-Once on the porch, I turn back and thank Nancy for the St. Benedict medal.
+Once on the porch, I turned back to thank Nancy for the St. Benedict medal.
 I realized that I had been clutching it in my hand.

-“Wear it around your neck, dear,” she says.
+“Wear it around your neck, dear,” she replied seriously.

-I agree to and look toward Jenn to say goodbye.
-The look on her face stops me, just for a moment she looks almost disgusted.
+Then I looked over to Jenn to say goodbye.
+The look on her face stopped me, just for a moment she looked almost disgusted.
 Angry.
 No, rageful.
-Then, it is gone and she is smiling at me.
+Then it was gone and she was smiling at me.

-I walk toward my car and hear the locks clicking away behind me.
-The beep beep beep of the alarm promising safety.
+I walked to my car to the sound of locks clicking away behind me and the beep beep beep of the alarm promising safety.

 ** Text found in [brackets] was not audible by the author during the interview.
-It was heard upon playback and audio transcription.
+It was heard upon audio transcription.